In this section

 Department of Human Services (Child Support) —administers the child support scheme to ensure parents contribute to the costs of raising children after separation.
 Gives support and help to parents, including calculating, collecting and transferring child support payments.

-Federal Circuit Court—makes decision about issues including child support matters.
+Federal Circuit and Family Court of Australia—makes decision about issues including child support matters.